mikelitu/pymodsurgical/README.rst

 Testing
 --------

-This platform has been tested with custom videos and openly available real surgical videos from the Hamlyn Centre Laparoscopic / Endoscopic Video Dataset.
+This platform has been tested with custom videos and openly available real surgical videos from the Hamlyn Centre Laparoscopic / Endoscopic Video Dataset :ref:`[2]`.
 The videos are not included in the repository, but can be downloaded from the `official website <https://hamlyn.doc.ic.ac.uk/vision/>`_.

 References
 -----------